Cracked Tooth

 The front upper teeth and the back lower teeth are most likely to suffer from a break.

 If the patient is prone to tooth cavities anyway, the risk of a cracked tooth is higher.
 As is taking part in contact sports!
-Also, grinding teeth can be sustained pressure on the bite and wear down tooth enamel.
+Also, grinding teeth can cause sustained pressure on the bite and wear down tooth enamel.
 And prolonged exposure to sugary foods can make it more likely to suffer tooth fractures.

 Our primary concern is to retain and preserve our patients’ teeth’ natural beauty and function, as much as possible, for a lifetime.